itays77/uniBuyProject/README.md

 1. A new order is created in the database with **PENDING** status
 2. The checkout session is created through UniPaas
 3. On successful payment, UniPaas sends a webhook notification to update the order status to **PAID**
-4. The user is redirected to the order confirmation page
+4. The user is redirected to the order confirmation page, which shows the appropriate status

+Before the app has been deployed, I used ngrok to expose my local dev enviroment and test the webhook flow.

 ### Local Development
 For local development and testing, a simulated payment process has been implemented: